Bronzeowl/Basic-Portfolio/README.md

 # basic-portfolio
-This is the second assignment completed for the Houston Coding Bootcamp Delivered by UT Austin.
+This was the first assignment completed for the Houston Coding Bootcamp Delivered by UT Austin.

 In this assignment, we were required to build a professional portfolio site using HTML/CSS.